Amjad Islam Amjad: Literature

-He has written many columns, translation, criticism and essays while his main focus remained writing nazms, a type of Urdu poetry.
+He wrote many columns, translation, criticism and essays while his main focus remained on writing nazm, a type of Urdu poetry.

 Television scriptwriter

 Amjad is the writer of many drama series for Pakistan Television Corporation including Waris.
+He wrote his first PTV play, Pehla Khel, in 1973 thanks to the recommendation of Athar Shah Khan Jaidi.
 Among his most notable dramas are Dehleez, Samandar, Raat, Waqt and Apnay Log.

 Lyricist

 He wrote the lyrics of Mann Ki Lagan for the 2003 movie Paap, the song which launched the Bollywood career of Rahat Fateh Ali Khan.

 Journalism

 In June 2008, he joined Urdu newspaper Daily Express and wrote column with the title of Chasham-e-Tamasha.

 Illness and death

 Amjad died from a sudden cardiac arrest on 10 February 2023 in Lahore, Pakistan at the age of 78.

 Legacy

 Amjad Islam Amjad has been a vital part of the literary world. some of his famous dramas include; Waris, Din, Fishar and many more.

 He also translated the poetries of the African poets in Urdu called Kale Logon ki Roshan Nazmein.

 In December 2019, Amjad received the Necip Fazil International Culture and Art Award in Istanbul, Turkey.

 Amjad Islam Amjad also wrote dramas based on criticism.
 He has been honoured with many national and international awards.
 He was a member of Blessing for All foundation.

 Governor of Punjab, Pakistan, Muhammad Baligh Ur Rehman expressed his grief over Amjad's death by saying:

 "Undoubtedly, Amjad Islam Amjad was Pakistan's number one drama writer.
 He made a name for himself with his unique poetry.
 Poets and drama writers like him are born after decades".